 Level and demands

-The course is designed specifically to benefit scientists and engineers in large or small public and private sector organisations with responsibility for project delivery, and assumes no prior training in project management techniques.
+This course is designed specifically to benefit engineers, scientists, managers and other staff in large or small public and private sector organisations.
+It is for those with responsibility for project delivery, and assumes no prior training in project management techniques.

 Terms and conditions